Max Ryan

 Max Ryan (born 2 January 1967 in the North of England) is a British actor and former motocross racer.
 After a near-death experience in motocross he eventually turned to acting.
 After some lesser supporting roles in famous British soap operas and a resident personality on a popular 1990s British game show, The Price is Right, he landed a role in the Jet Li action film Kiss of the Dragon.
-His performance led to other opportunities such as co-starring with Steven Seagal as the main villain in The Foreigner as well as appearing in Sean Connery's The League of Extraordinary Gentlemen.
+His performance led to other opportunities such as co-starring with Steven Seagal as the main villain in The Foreigner as well as appearing in The League of Extraordinary Gentlemen.
 Later roles include a villain in Jason Statham's Death Race and a supporting role in Sex and the City 2.